phaserjs/phaser/README.md

 * Removed the cacheKey parameters from the AnimationParser methods as they're no longer used.
 * Loader.isLoading is set to false if the filelist size is zero.
 * Sound.externalNode has had the `input` property dropped from it, bringing it back in line with the AudioNode spec (thanks @villetou, #840)
+* The StateManager has a preRenderCallback option, which checks for a preRender function existing on the State, but it was never called.
+Have decided to add this in, so the core Game loop now calls state.preRender right before the renderer runs (thanks @AnderbergE #869)

 ### CocoonJS Specific Updates